Joel Hodgson and the bots on KTMA in 1988

 Later that year, we saw Josh Weinstein do his stand-up act at the University of Minnesota student union (he was still an undergrad there), and at the end of it, he revealed that talks were ongoing with HBO to bring Mystery Science Theater to cable tv.
 Our hopes to see the show again were dashed, however.
 Our cable company carried HA!, but MST’s new home was on The Comedy Channel, which they didn’t carry.

-We missed the first season, but by the second the two rival comedy channels merged to become Comedy Central, and—more importantly—we got to see our favorite show again.
+We missed the first season, but by the second season, the two rival comedy channels merged to become Comedy Central, and—more importantly—we got to see our favorite show again.
 By this time, Josh was off the show, replaced by a new guy, Frank “TV’s Frank” Conniff.
 And this is were things get a little weird.

 At the time, we were living in the Whittier neighborhood in South Minneapolis.
 MST was a national show, but it was produced out in a Minneapolis suburb, Eden Prairie.
 But some of the guys on the show must have lived in our neighborhood because we started seeing them.
 One day, while driving down Hennepin Avenue, we both did a double take—TV’s Frank was walking down the street.
 Maybe a week later, we saw him come out of our neighborhood convenience store.
 Another time, I went to my usual coffee shop, and Trace Beaulieu was behind me in line.
 This encounter was stranger still when I think about it: The woman who served us coffee was someone Pat and I knew, Kristen Pfaff, who would later become the bass player in Hole (Courtney Love’s band) and die of a drug overdose.